Managing Heartburn from Ozempic: Tips and Remedies

 General Timeline for Side Effects to Subside

-- Beyond Three Months: If heartburn persists beyond this point, it's crucial to consult with your healthcare provider.
-Long-lasting symptoms might require adjustments to your treatment plan.
+• Beyond Three Months: If heartburn keeps going past this point, talk to your provider.
+Long-lasting symptoms may need a change in your treatment plan.

 How to Talk with Your Healthcare Provider About Heartburn